comptech-winter-school/coal-composition-control/README.md

 # Coal Composition Control

-The AI-based system for the coal fraction analysis on a conveyour in real time
+The AI-based system for the coal fraction analysis on a conveyor in real time

 # Requirements